erikanfox/IMDB-Analysis/README.md

 # IMDB-Analysis
-Final Project for Modeling and Representation of Data See file '702final.pdf' for full report
+Final Project for Modeling and Representation of Data.
+See file '702final.pdf' for full report.